Dedicated, Compassionate, and Talented!

 Kathy's commitment to animal advocacy started in her teens, and she now manages our amazing farm volunteers.
 From very skilled veterinary technicians who come weekly to folks who just want to help out from time to time, we couldn't do it alone.

 Kathy brings her strong relationship-building and leadership skills to helping ensure that every animal at HEEFS is given the love and respect they so richly deserve.
-In her spare time, Kathy loves hanging out with Phineas and Maggie, her animal companions.
+In her spare time, Kathy loves hanging out with Maggie, her animal companion.

 Kevin Weil, Facilities Supervisor